The White House plans for how to provide vaccines if there is no more COVID-19 aid - The Boston Globe

 The official predicted the next coronavirus wave in the United States would begin this summer in the South, with a significant number of infections as people move indoors to escape the heat.
 In the fall, it would begin to spread across the rest of the country, particularly the north, although the spike in cases would not be as steep.

 After dropping substantially after the winter omicron surge, new confirmed U.S. cases have been rising again.
-As of Thursday, the average of new U.S. cases had reached about 68,000 a day, an increase of 59% over the past two weeks, according to a New York Times database, although infections are thought to be undercounted, especially with access to at-home testing.
-Hospitalizations are also ticking back up nationally, with an average of more than 18,000 people with the coronavirus in U.S. hospitals, an increase of 20% from two weeks ago.
+As of Friday, the average of new U.S. cases had reached about 70,200 a day, an increase of 52% over the past two weeks, according to a New York Times database, though infections are thought to be undercounted, especially with access to at-home testing.
+Hospitalizations are also climbing nationally, with an average of more than 18,400 people with the coronavirus in U.S. hospitals, an increase of 20% from two weeks ago.
+And deaths, a lagging indicator, ticked up for the first time in weeks, inching upward by 1%, to an average of 371 a day.

 Advertisement